mystyButterfly/therapy/README.md

 # Therapy [therapy.great-site.net](https://therapy.great-site.net/)
 A full-stack project to help doctors in their work.
 Please be aware that some content has been temporarily removed due to intellectual property considerations.

+It is possible to add new data in the Profile section.
 Create a new account or use an activated one test@mail.com pwd:123

 ## Project Description